-It is not really that long ago that Sophos introduced the new SG Firewall in April 2014.
-At that time, the new hardware replaced the UTM series and brought much more performance.
-In November 2015, Sophos presented us with the new XG Firewall, a new innovation.
+It wasn’t that long ago that Sophos introduced the new SG Firewall in April 2014.
+The new hardware replaced the UTM series at that time and brought significantly better performance.
+In November 2015, Sophos again presented us with something new in the form of the new XG Firewall.
 What has changed now?

-For those of you who have just recently bought a new Sophos SG, I can calm down.
-The hardware of the “new" XG Firewall is identical to the SG Firewall.
-So an SG 125 corresponds 1:1 to an XG 125, only the lettering is different.
-The only significant difference is the pre-installed operating system.
+For those of you who have just recently purchased a new Sophos SG, I can first reassure you.
+The hardware of the “new” Sophos Firewall is identical compared to the SG Firewall.
+An SG 125 therefore corresponds 1:1 to an XG 125.
+Only the labeling is different.
+The only, but crucial difference, is the pre-installed operating system.

-Update: Since revision 3 there are now also visual differences between the SG and the XG.
-Have a look at the following blogpost: Sophos Firewall Rev. 3: SG/XG 85-135 completely revised
+Update: Since revision 3, there are now also optical differences between the SG and the XG.
+Check out this blogpost: Sophos Firewall Rev. 3: SG/XG 85-135 completely redesigned

-For private households or small businesses that need to cover less than 5 users, the XG Series now includes the Sophos XG 85.
-For those of you who have found the SG 650 too small, Sophos XG 750 is also available.
-In the cluster, please.
+For homes or small businesses that need to cover fewer than 5 users, the XG series now includes the Sophos XG 85.
+For those of you who thought the SG 650 was too puny, the Sophos XG 750 is also available.
+Please in the cluster.

 Sophos Firewall OS

-Unfortunately, the new Sophos Firewall OS does not have all the features of UTM 9.x yet.
+The new Sophos Firewall OS unfortunately does not yet bring all the features that are available in UTM 9.x.

-A new license model has also been designed for the new Sophos Firewall OS.
-In my opinion, some improvements have been made here.
+A new licensing model has also been designed for the new Sophos Firewall OS.
+Here, in my opinion, some things have been improved.
 If you don’t want to read, you can watch the video here. 🙂

-- When you buy an XG appliance, the base license is already included in the price.
-With the virtual or software appliance, this must be purchased separately.
+- If you buy an XG appliance, the base license is already included in the price.
+With the virtual or software appliance, this must be purchased in addition.

-- No renewal is necessary for the “Base Licence".
-The license is always valid and does not require a renewal.
+- No renewal is necessary for the “Base License”.
+The license is always valid and does not require renewal.

-- The “Wireless Protection” is now included, without any restrictions or functions.
+- The “Wireless Protection” is now included, without restrictions and all functions.

 - IPsec and SSL VPN are also included.

-With the XG hardware, all values were measured at a CPU load of 50%.
-Therefore, the data of the XG hardware for active operation can be classified more realistically.
+All values of the XG hardware were measured with a CPU load of 50%.
+Therefore, the data of the XG hardware is certainly more realistic for active operation.